 GF: We use what is currently the TNIV, but in 2011 will become revised to become the NIV altogether.
 The present NIV is going to be taken up into all of the changes that have been made over the years and will be the NIV.

 JMF: How will it be designated?

 GF: NIV updated, whatever.
 This happens regularly with translations.
 What a lot of people don’t know is that the NIV they’re reading is a 1978 version of something that happened much earlier and has scores of changes from the earlier expression of it.
-So this is not a new thing for this particular tradition of translation.
+This is not a new thing for this particular tradition of translation.

-GF: Thank you, been a pleasure.
+GF: Thank you, it's been a pleasure.